-Mizuna is a Japanese mustard green.
+Mizuna is a Japanese mustard and can be green or a purple colour.
 It has long, glossy, serrated leaves and a hint of mustard flavour.
 Mizuna is loaded with vitamin C, A, B6, calcium, and potassium.
 We love to eat it raw in salads but it can definitely withstand being thrown in a stir-fry, or sautéed with some garlic.
 Mizuna is more tender compared to other bunched greens so we don’t recommend freezing it.

 Red Giant is a mustard green and one of our favourites.
 Mustard greens are packed with energy-boosting, heart-healthy, disease-fighting nutrients.
 These greens are a delicious source of calcium, magnesium, folic acid and vitamin K, important for bone health.
 These guys (when large and bunched, not baby) can have a real kick!
 We recommend cooking them down to ease the bite they can have.
 Think coconut curry with greens...

 Swiss chard is a member of the beet family and has a beautiful earthy flavour.
 It comes in a variety of colours; white to all the colours of the rainbow.
 Swiss chard is high in potassium, vitamin A, and vitamin B. We recommend cooking chard if you are including the stems since they can be very bitter but loose the bitterness during cooking.
 The leaves alone (stems removed) are fine eating raw.